 With the support of the university and the city's prosecutor, Dr. Coogan has brought the course to the VCU campus.

 About the Class

 The writing class is part of the English curriculum that is made up of 10 people facing jail time for nonviolent crimes and 10 college students.
 The 20 students are enrolled for two different reasons.

 The 10 offenders get to stay out of jail while the 10 students get college credit in "English 366: Writing and Social Change: Prison Writing.”

-Dr. David Coogan knows that the course is beneficial because he has been teaching it since 2011 at the Richmond Justice Center as part of the Open Minds program.
+Dr. Coogan knows that the course is beneficial because he has been teaching it since 2011 at the Richmond Justice Center as part of the Open Minds program.
 He founded the program with support from Richmond Sheriff C.T.
 Woody Jr.

 Purpose of the Program

 According to the founder, the goal of the program is two-fold:

 - It helps offenders to figure out a way to live a better life that will keep them out of the criminal justice system.
 Their lives will be one they can be proud of.

 - It helps the VCU students to discover that they have things in common with the offenders.